harvzor/fusion-markup-language/README.md

 ## Why?

 When it comes to markup languages, developers are spoiled with choice, such as `csv`, `xml`, `json`, `yaml` and `toml`.
-But why should we pick one?
+But why should we pick just one?

-Fusion Markup Language attempts to provide a one-format-fits-all solution.
+Fusion Markup Language attempts to provide an all-in-one solution that can fit any size project.

 Just remember, when in doubt, think FML!